 Leadership skills can help you in all aspects of your career, from applying for jobs to seeking career advancement.
-One of many soft skills that employers value, leadership often incorporates several different personality traits and communication abilities that are useful for anyone to learn and practice over time.
+One of the many soft skills that employers value, leadership often incorporates several different personality traits and communication abilities that are useful for anyone to learn and practice over time.

 Knowing the definitions of leadership skills and seeing relevant examples can be especially helpful when you’re writing your resume.
-If you’re applying for jobs that require you to take initiative and be a leader—whether as a manager or among your peers—you should list leadership skills on your resume.
+If you’re applying for jobs that require you to take initiative and be a leader—whether as a manager or among your peers—you should list leadership skills on your resume.s

 If you aren't sure how to show your leadership skills on your resume, you can get professional, customized help with our resume feedback questionnaire.

 What are leadership skills?

 Leadership skills are skills you use when organizing other people to reach a shared goal.
 Whether you’re in a management position or leading a project, leadership skills require you to motivate others to complete a series of tasks, often according to a schedule.
 Leadership is not just one skill but rather a combination of several different skills working together.